deadlyvipers/dojo_rules/introduction.md

 nw introduction to dojo
-favorite path on codeschool: GitHub
+favorite path on codeschool: iOS